Frue Plads: Sculptury

 Another three busts are mounted on pillars along the south side of the square.
-They depict the composer Christoph Ernst Friedrich Weyse and the bishops Hans Lassen Martensen Jacob Peter Mynster.
+They depict the composer Christoph Ernst Friedrich Weyse and the bishops Hans Lassen Martensen and Jacob Peter Mynster.

 A new memorial dedicated to the scientist Inge Lehmann was installed on the square in 2017.
 The monument was designed by Elisabeth Toubro.

 Arts & craft market

 Every year in August, since 1983, Frue Plads plays host to an annual arts & craft market, Kunsthåndværkermarkedet.
 It is the largest market of its kind in Denmark, featuring 130 professional artists and craftsmen in 2013.